nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 Section 5.2.3 of this document contains language specific alt-text values.

-If there are any doubts about which value to assign the `alt` attribute, Suppliers are required to use `figure`.
+If there are any doubts about which value to assign the `alt` attribute, suppliers are required to use `figure`.

 <div class="note">